venkat17005/Food-Delivery-Platform-Performance-Analysis/README.md

 ## Dashboard

-An Excel dashboard was created to provide a quick view of the main business KPIs and performance trends.
+After completing the analysis, I created an Excel dashboard with the main KPIs and charts.

-### KPI Cards
+### KPIs

 * Total Orders
 * Total Sales
 * Total Commission
 * Total Net Sales

-### Dashboard Charts
+### Charts

 * Monthly Sales Trend — 2024 vs 2025
 * Sales by City
 * Delivery Performance
-* Sales: Promo vs Non-Promo
+* Promo vs Non-Promo Performance
 * Orders by Customer Rating

-The dashboard was designed to make the analysis easier to understand without having to review every individual PivotTable.
+The idea was to keep the dashboard simple enough that someone could look at it and understand the main business numbers quickly.

 ---

-## Key Findings
+## Some Findings From My Analysis

-### 1. Year-over-Year Growth
+### Business Growth

-The business showed positive growth from 2024 to 2025.
+When I compared 2024 with 2025:

 * Orders increased by approximately **7.04%**
 * Sales increased by approximately **7.06%**

-This indicates overall growth in both order volume and sales.
+So the business was growing in both orders and sales.

-### 2. City Performance
+### City Performance

-**Mumbai generated the highest sales**, at approximately **₹1.68 billion**.
+Mumbai had the highest sales at approximately **₹1.68 billion**.

-**Bangalore recorded the highest order volume**, with approximately **6.72 million orders**.
+Bangalore had the highest number of orders at approximately **6.72 million**.

-This shows that order volume and revenue contribution vary across cities.
+This was one of the interesting things I found because the city with the highest orders was not the city with the highest sales.

-### 3. Delivery Performance
+### Delivery Performance

 The average delivery delay was approximately **0 minutes**.

-The observed delay values ranged from approximately **-5 to +5 minutes**.

-This indicates that actual delivery times generally stayed close to the expected delivery time in the available data.

-### 4. Promotion Performance

-Sales per Order was approximately:

-* **Non-Promo:** ₹297.76
-* **Promo:** ₹297.55

-Net Sales per Order was approximately:

-* **Non-Promo:** ₹242.34
-* **Promo:** ₹242.21

-The difference between promotional and non-promotional orders was very small in terms of average order value.

-However, promotion effectiveness cannot be fully determined because promotion costs and complete discount information were not available.

-### 5. Customer Performance

-Records with a **4.7 rating** had an average customer satisfaction score of approximately **0.610**.

-Records with a **3.8 rating** had an average customer satisfaction score of approximately **0.556**.

-Higher-rated records showed higher average satisfaction, but higher ratings did not automatically correspond to higher sales or order volume.

-### 6. Weekend Performance

-Weekdays generated:

-* **23.01 million orders**
-* **₹6.85 billion sales**

-Weekends generated:

-* **9.09 million orders**
-* **₹2.71 billion sales**

-Weekend activity represented approximately **28.3% of total orders and sales**.

-### 7. Festival Performance

-Non-festival periods generated:

-* **30.71 million orders**
-* **₹9.14 billion sales**

-Festival periods generated:

-* **1.39 million orders**
-* **₹413.93 million sales**

-Festival activity represented approximately **4.3% of total orders and sales**.
+The delay values were roughly between **-5 and +5 minutes**, so the actual delivery time was generally close to the expected delivery time in this dataset.

+### Promotion Performance

+I compared promotional and non-promotional orders.

+Average Sales per Order:

+* Non-Promo: **₹297.76**
+* Promo: **₹297.55**

+Average Net Sales per Order:

+* Non-Promo: **₹242.34**
+* Promo: **₹242.21**

+The difference was very small.

+So from the data I had, I couldn't see a major difference in average order value between promo and non-promo orders.

+But I would **not** say that promotions are useless.
+The dataset doesn't contain enough information about discount costs and incremental customers to properly calculate promotion ROI.

+### Customer Satisfaction

+For the records with a **4.7 rating**, the average customer satisfaction was approximately **0.610**.

+For the records with a **3.8 rating**, it was approximately **0.556**.

+Higher-rated records had higher average satisfaction, but that didn't automatically mean they had higher sales or more orders.

+### Weekend Performance

+Weekdays:

+* Orders: **23,005,799**
+* Sales: **₹6,849,528,311**

+Weekends:

+* Orders: **9,093,636**
+* Sales: **₹2,707,484,526**

+So most of the business activity happened during weekdays.

+### Festival Performance

+Non-festival periods:

+* Orders: **30,709,104**
+* Sales: **₹9,143,082,625**

+Festival periods:

+* Orders: **1,390,331**
+* Sales: **₹413,930,212**

+Festival periods made up a relatively small part of the overall business in this dataset.

 ---

-## Business Recommendations

-Based on the analysis, the following recommendations can be considered:

-### Focus on High-Performing Cities

-Mumbai generated the highest sales while Bangalore generated the highest order volume.

-Different cities can be approached with different strategies depending on whether the goal is revenue growth or order-volume growth.

-### Maintain Delivery Reliability
+## What I Would Recommend

+Based on what I found, I would focus on a few areas.

+**1. Look at cities differently**

+Mumbai is strong in sales, while Bangalore is strong in order volume.
+So I wouldn't use exactly the same strategy for every city.

+**2. Keep monitoring delivery performance**

-Delivery performance was close to the expected delivery time in the available data.
+Delivery performance was close to the expected time in the data.
+Maintaining that as order volume grows would be important.

-The business should continue monitoring delivery performance as order volume grows.

-### Evaluate Promotions Based on Actual Impact

-Promotional and non-promotional orders showed very similar average order values.

-Future promotion analysis should consider:

-* Discount amount
-* Promotion cost
-* Additional orders generated
-* New customers acquired
-* Customer retention
-* Incremental revenue

-### Improve Customer Experience

-Higher-rated records showed higher customer satisfaction.

-Customer experience should continue to be monitored along with other factors such as pricing, restaurant quality, delivery experience, cuisine, and location.

-### Use Targeted Weekend Campaigns

-Since weekdays contribute the majority of business volume, weekends can be used for targeted campaigns and offers to increase weekend demand.

-### Use Festivals as Targeted Opportunities

-Festival periods contribute a smaller share of total business volume.

-Specific festivals can be used for targeted campaigns, with their incremental impact measured separately.
+**3. Measure promotions properly**

+The average order values were almost the same for promo and non-promo orders.
+To understand whether promotions are actually worth the money, I would want to see discount cost, promotion cost, new customers, repeat orders, and incremental revenue.

+**4. Look for ways to increase weekend demand**

+Weekdays contribute most of the business.
+That makes weekends an area where targeted campaigns could be tested.

+**5. Use festivals selectively**

+Festival periods are a smaller part of the overall business, so I would measure individual festival campaigns instead of assuming every festival campaign will work.

 ---

-## Project Limitations
+## Limitations I Found

-There are some limitations to this analysis based on the available data.

-### Promotion ROI

-Promotion and discount cost information was not available, so true promotion ROI could not be calculated.

-### Profitability

-Net Sales was calculated as:

-**Sales − Commission**
+There were also some things I could not properly answer with this dataset.

+* I couldn't calculate actual promotion ROI because promotion and discount costs were not available.
-Therefore, Net Sales should not be treated as final company profit because other operating costs were not available.
+* Net Sales is not the same as profit because other operating expenses were not included.

-### Customer-Level Analysis

-The dataset does not contain enough customer-level information to perform detailed customer retention, churn, or customer lifetime value analysis.
+* There wasn't enough customer-level information to analyze customer retention, churn, or lifetime value.

-### Causation

-The analysis identifies patterns and relationships in the data.

-It does not prove that one factor directly caused a change in another factor.
+* The analysis shows patterns in the data, but it does not prove that one factor caused another.

-### Peak Hour Analysis

-The `Is_Peak_Hour` field contained only **0** values in the available data, so a meaningful peak-hour versus non-peak-hour comparison could not be performed.
+* `Is_Peak_Hour` contained only `0`, so I couldn't compare peak and non-peak hours properly.

+I think mentioning these limitations is important because it shows what the data can and cannot actually tell us.

 ---